bertozzivill/train-the-trainers/episodes/growth-mindset.md

 ## Exercise: Giving and Receiving Feedback

+Choose something that you’re working on, like:

+- A font you’re using in a document
+- A plot you made
+- Something you’re considering buying.

-Choose something that belongs to you but you don't feel very attached to, perhaps your backpack or your notebook or the font you're using in your paper draft.
-(Do not select a body part or an article of clothing.)
-Using the ASK guidelines, ask the person sitting next to you to give you some feedback about the thing you've selected.
+Using the ASK guidelines, ask the person sitting next to you to give you some feedback about the thing you’ve selected.
 Then switch and do the same for them.
+What feedback was challenging to give or receive?

 ::::::::::::::::::::::::::::::::::::::::::::::::